How to Apply HOG Feature Extraction in Python

 Python Code

-Now that we understand the theory, let's take a look on how we can use scikit-image library to extract HOG features from images.
+Now that we understand the theory, let's look at how we can use scikit-image library to extract HOG features from images.

 First, let's install the necessary libraries for this tutorial: